What Are Medicinal Mushrooms?:

 I'm so glad you asked!
 Below you'll find what we have produced as our 'definitive guide' - taking you through 8 of the worlds most potent and well-studied medicinal mushrooms.
 We detail the health benefits, different types and best ways to incorporate them into your diet, as well as the relevant links to our online store if you'd like to try them out for yourself!

 1. Reishi Mushroom

-Although the mushroom is unlikely to help you live forever, there’s an almost never-ending string of answers to the question, “What are the benefits of reishi mushrooms?”
-Here are three of the most powerful medicinal mushroom benefits you get from reishi mushrooms:
+Although the mushroom is unlikely to help you live forever, the benefits of reishi mushroom are huge.
+A few of the most commonrecognised health benefits of reishi mushrooms are:

 - Strengthen the immune system to fight off disease